 Planning a Visit to Coburg North

 Visiting The Gospel Distillers at 38 Gawan Loop means travelling to an address that functions primarily as a production site.
 Coburg North is accessible by public transport from Melbourne CBD, with tram and bus connections serving the broader Coburg corridor, though the light-industrial nature of Gawan Loop itself means arrival by car or rideshare is more practical for most visitors.
-Phone, website, and booking details are not available in the current venue record; prospective visitors should search directly for current opening hours and tasting availability before making the trip, as production-oriented distilleries at this rating level often operate visiting hours that differ substantially from retail norms.
+Prospective visitors should check current opening hours and tasting availability before making the trip.
 The 2025 Pearl 2 Star Prestige award confirms this is a distillery worth the effort of that enquiry.